-I'm a 32 year old French backend engineer, currently employed as the Release Platform Team Lead at Datadog.
-I am based in Ardèche, France.
+I'm a 32 year old French backend engineer, currently employed as a Senior Site Reliability Engineer at the Wikimedia Foundation.
+I am working remotely from Ardèche, France.

 I have fierce self-learning and communication skills.
 I have worked on extremely large and complex distributed systems, and I've realized that we should always strive to avoid complexity as much as possible.
 My favorite language is Python, but I enjoy using other languages as well, such as Rust or Erlang.